aave/aave-utilities/README.md

 const lendingPool = new LendingPool(provider, {
   LENDING_POOL: lendingPoolAddress,
-  REPAY_WITH_COLLATERAL_ADAPTER: repayWithCollateralAddress,
-  SWAP_COLLATERAL_ADAPTER: swapCollateralAdapterAddress,
   WETH_GATEWAY: wethGatewayAddress,
 });

 /*
-- @param `user` //The ethereum address that will receive the aTokens
+- @param `user` The ethereum address that will receive the aTokens
-- @param `reserve` //The ethereum address of the reserve asset
+- @param `reserve` The ethereum address of the reserve asset
-- @param `amount` //The amount of aToken being redeemed
+- @param `amount` The amount of aToken being redeemed
-- @param @optional `aTokenAddress` //The ethereum address of the aToken.
+- @param @optional `aTokenAddress` The ethereum address of the aToken.
 Only needed if the reserve is ETH mock address
-- @param @optional `onBehalfOf` //The amount of aToken being redeemed.
-It will default to the user address */ const txs = lendingPool.withdraw({
+- @param @optional `onBehalfOf` The amount of aToken being redeemed.
+It will default to the user address */ const txs: EthereumTransactionTypeExtended[] = lendingPool.withdraw({
   user,
   reserve,
   amount,